liuandy1207/Handbooks/PythonHandbook.md

 #### Slicing
 - **Slicing** is a method of extracting a subsequence from a sequence.
+- Standard indexing starts at 0, but negative indexing starts at -1.
 ```Python
 # Slice from a starting index to an ending endex?
 SUBSEQ = SEQ[START:END]]